-If you find yourself in a situation like that, consider a debt management program.
-A nonprofit organization will work as a debt consolidator and work to reduce your interest rates on your credit card balances.
+Maybe all your romance really needs is the tough love of a debt management program.
+A nonprofit organization will work as a debt consolidator and work to reduce the interest rates on your credit card balances.

-Consumers make only one monthly payment that is lower than the combined payments they were previously stuck with.
+Consumers make only one monthly payment that is lower than the combined payments that triggered so much marital strife.
 Credit counselors also work with you to set up a budget and financial goals to keep you out of debt.

 Such advice could also come in handy much earlier, when starry-eyed couples are just starting out and not even thinking about ramifications of credit card debt.